 Flint: Looks like Duke might be just that stupid after all.

-Killed Off for Real: In the season finale the Joes launch a missile into a tank with Destro inside, which then explodes.
+- Killed Off for Real: Major Hidalgo, who, after failing to demand twice his fee from the Baroness for turning traitor against the Joes, is promptly "fired" in the first episode.
+In the season finale the Joes launch a missile into a tank with Destro inside, which then explodes.
 Later on, the Baroness and Dr. Mindbender are sucked into an unstable wormhole.
 Given that the series is now on hiatus, and unlikely to come back, they are pretty much dead.

-Land Mine Goes Click: An interesting occurrence.
-In a flashback, a nameless army grunt steps on a mine that Duke missed.
+- Land Mine Goes Click: An interesting occurrence.
+In a flashback, Private Skoog (also know as Tripwire, though not in-series) steps on a mine that Duke missed.
 It goes click.
-Duke tries to keep him calm while they think of a plan, but the grunt panics and passes out.
+Duke tries to keep him calm while they think of a plan, but Skoog panics and passes out.
 Duke tackles him before the mine, a bouncing betty, goes off, saving them both, but leaving Duke with a rather nasty scar on his back.